 Croatia doesn’t have the extreme weather differences that many European countries experience; however, there is still considerable contrast between pre season & peak season conditions.
 This will not only have an effect on your travel plans, but your overall holiday budget too.
-The very first Sail Croatia departure of the season is our Green Sail Adventure which leaves Split at the start of May – a time when the maximum daily temperature hovers around 21°C with the Adriatic Sea averaging just 18°C.
+The very first Sail Croatia departures of the season are our Elegance cruises which depart at the start of April – a time when the maximum daily temperature hovers around 17°C with the Adriatic Sea averaging just 15°C.

 Fast forward 3 months to the peak season of June, and the mercury is at consistent 30 degrees + with it often peaking well into the 40’s.
 The once quiet ports of Hvar and Korcula are well and truly buzzing, harbours are rammed with ships, a vacant grain of sand on Makarska beach is a rarity and the bars and clubs are heaving.
 It’s an awesome (and hot) time of the year!

 April is the first month that you can expect good weather in Croatia.
 Temperatures rise to a pleasant level during the day, winds are milder and rain decreases overall.
 April is an optimal time to visit as the weather is fairly consistent and the tourist season hasn’t yet reached its peak.
 Daily average temperatures are 13°C in April.
 They can reach a high of 17°C and only dip as low as around 9°C.

 Average sunshine hours is almost 13 hours at the beginning of the month, increasing to 14 by the end.
 If you’re a swimmer it might be too early to hit the beaches, but you can be sure of many warm sunny days to soak up the sun on the deck on your ship.
 The average sea temperature remains fairly chilly at 15°C, so unless you’re exceptionally keen, your bikini or board shorts might not get too wet during April.